awsdocs/amazon-s3-userguide/doc_source/using-folders.md

 This section describes how to use the Amazon S3 console to create a folder\.

 **Important**
-If your bucket policy prevents uploading objects to this bucket without tags, metadata, or access control list \(ACL\) grantees, you will not be able to create a folder using this configuration\.
-Instead, upload an empty folder and specify these settings in the upload configuration\.
+If your bucket policy prevents uploading objects to this bucket without tags, metadata, or access control list \(ACL\) grantees, you can't create a folder by using the following procedure\.
+Instead, upload an empty folder and specify the following settings in the upload configuration\.

 **To create a folder**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+1. In the left navigation pane, choose **Buckets**\.

 1. In the **Buckets** list, choose the name of the bucket that you want to create a folder in\.